-Today, Congresswoman Bonnie Watson Coleman (D-NJ) joined co-sponsors Congressmen Frank Pallone (D-NJ), Albio Sires (D-NJ) and Adriano Espaillat (D-NY) to announce the Handgun Licensing and Registration Act of 2018.
-This legislation would overturn an outdated 1986 law to build a framework of commonsense standards for handgun gun ownership in the United States by creating a federal licensing and registration process for gun ownership with minimum requirements that:
+Today, Congresswoman Bonnie Watson Coleman (NJ-12) along with co-sponsors Congressmen Frank Pallone (NJ-6), Albio Sires (NJ-8) and Adriano Espaillat (NY-13) reintroduced the Handgun Licensing and Registration Act of 2021.
+This legislation would overturn an outdated 1986 law to build a framework of commonsense standards for handgun ownership in the United States by creating a federal licensing and registration process for gun ownership with minimum requirements that:

 The bill would allow states to the opportunity to opt out of the federal system on the condition that they implement a state registration system that meets the same requirements.

-“The National Rifle Association has threatened, fundraised and strong-armed the debate around the second amendment for so long that commonsense measures — measures that would bring down rates of gun violence and even receive the support of law enforcement — have been deemed taboo.
-To that I say no more,” said Watson Coleman.
+“The National Rifle Association has for years threatened, fundraised and strong-armed the debate around the second amendment for so long that commonsense measures — measures that would bring down rates of gun violence and even receive the support of law enforcement — have been deemed taboo.
+Today, after years of horrific incidences of gun violence, large majorities of Americans – Democrat, Republican, and Independent – are calling for action,” said Watson Coleman.
 “Our government requires registration and basic standards for voting, operating a vehicle, even opening a business.
 Yet, for weapons created with the single intent to take a life, we have developed a dangerous aversion to any mechanism to understand where and with whom these weapons reside.
-96 Americans are killed every day by a gun.
 It’s time to give law enforcement the tools to prevent this violence and provide a record of accountability for those who seek to do others harm.”